andrew-johnson-4/lambda-mountain/README.md

 Syntactically, capabilities are exposed to the user as globally bound variables.
 User-land programs can then be thought of as simple [lambda-calculus](https://ncatlab.org/nlab/show/lambda-calculus) expressions.

-# What is the difference between eval-soft and eval-hard?
+# How is eval-soft different from eval-hard?

 _eval-soft_ attempts to evaluate an expression to normal form with two restrictions:
 * the evaluation must not diverge